 Seema Sohi earned her Ph.D. in History from the University of Washington, Seattle.
 She is currently an Assistant Professor of Ethnic Studies at the University of Colorado Boulder where she teaches courses in Asian American Studies.
 Her book, Echoes of Mutiny: Race, Surveillance, and Indian Anticolonialism in North America, was published in September 2014.

-Ragini Tharoor Srinivasan is an Assistant Professor of English at the University of Arizona, where she teaches interdisciplinary literary and cultural theory, contemporary South Asian Anglophone literature, and Asian/American literature.
-Her current research project pursues the literary discourse on an emergent New India in the “Asian” 21st century.
-Ragini is a former editor of India Currents magazine and wrote an award-winning, syndicated column for that publication for 15 years.
-A freelance journalist with bylines in over two dozen international publications, including NewYorker.com, The Caravan, and Himal Southasian, she is a recipient of the California Journalism Award, the Greater Bay Area Journalism Award, and five New America Media awards.
+Ragini Tharoor Srinivasan is Assistant Professor of English at the University of Arizona, where she teaches interdisciplinary literary and cultural theory, contemporary South Asian Anglophone literatures, and Asian/American cultural production.
+She is also an award-winning journalist and former magazine editor with bylines in over three dozen scholarly and public venues.
 Before joining UA, Ragini taught at the University of Nevada, Reno, and the University of California, Berkeley, where she earned a PhD in Rhetoric in 2016.

 Anantha Sudhakar is an Assistant Professor of Asian American Studies at San Francisco State University, where she teaches courses on Asian American literature and South Asian American history and culture.
 Her research explores the relationship between contemporary South Asian American cultural production and community formation, and has been supported by a number of fellowships, including the Mellon Fellowship in Humanistic Studies and a Postdoctoral Research Fellowship in Asian American Studies at the University of Illinois at Urbana-Champaign.
 Sudhakar has recently published work in the Asian American Literary Review and Small Axe: A Caribbean Journal of Criticism and, in 2012, was awarded an Exemplary Diversity Scholar Citation by the National Center for Institutional Diversity.
 In addition to her research and teaching, Sudhakar has served as a staff and board member of several national and local community organizations, including: The Asian American Writers’ Workshop, the South Asian Women’s Creative Collective, Bay Area Solidarity Summer and, currently, SAMAR: South Asian Magazine for Action and Reflection.